arvkevi/kneed/README.md

 ## Contributing

-Contributions are welcome, if you have suggestions or would like to make improvements please submit an issue or pull request.
+Contributions are welcome, please refer to [CONTRIBUTING](https://github.com/arvkevi/kneed/blob/master/CONTRIBUTING.md) to learn more about how to contribute.

 ## Citation